-The first Ford electric car based on Volkswagen’s MEB platform has been finally spotted.
-Ford Authority published spy pictures of what looks like a concept version of the future Ford crossover.
+The Ford electric car based on Volkswagen’s MEB platform was spotted for the first time in April.
+Ford Authority published spy pictures of what looked like a concept version of the future Ford crossover.
 According to a report from Autocar UK, the Ford MEB model debuts in the first half of 2022 and go on sale in 2023 in the European market.

 Observing Ford Authority’s spy shots, the semi-covered future Ford EV is a compact SUV belonging to the segment of the VW ID.4.
-It sits an awful lot closer to the ground for an SUV, but this is probably a design concept, and attributes could change by the time it enters series production.
+It sits closer to the ground, but this is probably a design concept, and many attributes could change by the time it enters serial production.
 It features noticeably raked A-pillars, a smooth front-end, sharp, clean edges, a gently sloping roofline, and a fashionably (but not overdone) hunched rear-end.
 The Ford MEB EV’s headlamps and faux grille could be more aggressive than those of the ID.4, though.

 The dimensions could be similar to those of the ID.4, around 4.6 metres in length, 2.1 metres in width, and the wheelbase covering about 2.8 metres of the length.

-Ford’s first MEB-based vehicle will be designed and engineered in Cologne-Merkenich and is expected to get a compelling nameplate.
+Ford’s first MEB-based vehicle will be designed and engineered in Cologne-Merkenich.
 Announcing it in June 2020, the Blue Oval said the product would be “a highly differentiated Ford electric vehicle,” without mentioning the segment or shape of the car, which we now learn is a boxy crossover.